-WordPress always amazes me, each day with its countless abilities that allows anyone to transform it into any niche site.
+WordPress always amazes me, each day with the countless abilities that allows anyone to transform it into any niche site.
 You can use WordPress as a CMS for just any niche out there, and the most interesting part is that you think it, and there’s a theme already available for that.

-Earlier, I showed you how to create a Fiverr like site using WordPress, which is praised by many, and today I am going to show you how to create a Freelancer like site using WordPress.
+Earlier, I showed you how to create a Fiverr like site using WordPress, which is praised by many, and today I am going to show you how to create a Freelancer like a site using WordPress.

 The Freelance marketplace concept

 Buyers or freelancers will bid for these jobs, either one time fixed price job or on the hour basis.
-Sellers often selects the freelancers on the basis of their ratings, lower price, lesser time, and their previous work histories, etc.
+Sellers often select the freelancers on the basis of their ratings, lower price, lesser time, and their previous work histories, etc.

 Now, the question is how?